‘The Walking Dead’ Spinoff Series: New Images Released Detailing As Yet Unnamed Series

-With Season 5 of AMC’s Fear the Walking Dead concluding last Sunday and Season 10 of its companion series, The Walking Dead set to premiere next Sunday night, viewers are already in potential overload when it comes to the Walking Dead universe.
+With Season 5 of AMC’s Fear the Walking Dead concluding last Sunday and Season 10 of its companion series, The Walking Dead, set to premiere next Sunday night, viewers are already in potential overload when talking about the franchise.
 However, AMC has also just added some brand new images for its third series set in the same universe.

 As yet, unnamed, this new series will focus on a younger generation of characters.
 This new Walking Dead series is set approximately 10 years after the initial outbreak.
 These characters have grown up not knowing or remembering the world before the undead claimed it.
 As a result of this, these characters aim to explore the outside world for themselves without fully understanding the dangers lurking there.

-According to Digital Spy, further details for this series is likely to drop at New York Comic-Con on Saturday.
+According to Digital Spy, further details for this series are likely to drop at New York Comic-Con on Saturday.

 However, in the meantime, AMC has released some images featuring the new characters in the spinoff series.
 Originally posted to AMC’s official social media accounts for The Walking Dead, there are six images in total.

-While details of the characters are not included with the images, Variety reports that the follow in actors will star in the new Walking Dead spinoff series: Aliyah Royale as Iris, Alexa Mansour as Hope, Annet Mahendru as Huck, Nicolas Cantu as Elton, Hal Cumpston as Silas and Nico Tortorella as Felix.
+While details of the characters are not included with the images, Variety reports that the follow in actors will star in the new Walking Dead spinoff series — Aliyah Royale as Iris, Alexa Mansour as Hope, Annet Mahendru as Huck, Nicolas Cantu as Elton, Hal Cumpston as Silas and Nico Tortorella as Felix.

 As previously reported by The Inquisitr, one of the actors from the new Walking Dead spinoff series spoke out about his character recently.